 Vascular protection for acute ischemic stroke

-Ischemic stroke is the leading cause of disability and the fourth leading cause of death in the US.
+Ischemic stroke is the leading cause of disability and the fifth leading cause of death in the US, but the second worldwide.
 The ability of the cerebral circulation to function and supply oxygen and nutrients to the brain after stroke defines the extent of reperfusion and ultimately determines stroke outcome.
 In our lab, we are focused on studying how ischemia and reperfusion influences the normal behavior of the cerebral arteries and arterioles.
 We use an established model of stroke - the middle cerebral artery occlusion model MCAO) - to investigate underlying mechanisms of damage to the cerebral vasculature and what treatments will prevent the damage, ie., provide vascular protection.

 Ischemic small vessel disease (SVD)

-Cerebral SVD is a common age- and hypertension-related vasculopathy of the penetrating and parenchymal arterioles in the brain that causes lacunar stroke, white matter lesions and vascular dementia.
+Cerebral SVD is a common age- and hypertension-related vasculopathy of the small vessels in the brain that causes lacunar stroke, white matter lesions and vascular dementia.
 The major pathology underlying SVD involves hypertension-induced structural alterations in the parenchymal arterioles, including thickening of the vessel wall and reduced lumen size that leads to loss of autoregulation and a state of chronic hypoperfusion of the white matter.
-Localized increased blood-brain barrier (BBB) permeability of PA is also involved in SVD pathology by causing focal edema and passage of damaging proteins and serum constituents into the brain parenchyma that can damage white matter.
+Localized increased blood-brain barrier (BBB) permeability of small vessels is also involved in SVD pathology by causing focal edema and passage of damaging proteins and serum constituents into the brain parenchyma that can damage white matter.
 Our goal is to understand how parenchymal arterioles are uniquely affected by chronic hypertension to promote SVD and to selectively treat PA to reverse these detrimental effects.

 Adaptation of the cerebral circulation to pregnancy and preeclampsia